-The best way to find out about us is to come to one of our Sunday Services.
-You would be most welcome at any of these, and you are free to participate as much as you wish.
+The best way to find out about us is to come to church one Sunday.
+You would be most welcome at any of our services, and you are free to participate as much as you wish.

-Coming to anything for the first time can be a daunting prospect, and church is no exception to that.
-So, we have put together a short summary of what you can expect if you come on a Sunday:
+Coming to anything for the first time can be daunting, and church is no exception.
+So, we have put together a brief summary of what you can expect on a Sunday:

 Before the service